benewen96/blog/_posts/2019-03-21-gitlab-introduction.markdown

 And if you think I'm trying to sell you something... it's completely free and open-source!
 Okay, they do have a managed solution, but you can use most of it's features completely free-of-charge if you host it yourself.

-Let's vist these nine areas to understand the value that GitLab delivers:
+Let's vist these ten areas to understand the value that GitLab delivers:

 ### Manage